grandrea/preprocessing/README.md

 # Preprocessing for xiSEARCH

 This set of tools recalibrates MS1 and MS2 spectra based on mass error of a linear proteomics search.
 It uses [xiSEARCH](https://github.com/Rappsilber-Laboratory/XiSearch) to perform the linear search.
 This is usually done as the first step in the xiSEARCH workflow, prior to a crosslinking MS search, to improve identifications and understand what MS1 and MS2 error tolerances one should set.
 It first converts Thermo .raw files into peakfiles in .mgf format using [ProteoWizard MSconvert](https://proteowizard.sourceforge.io/index.html).
-The script is designed to work with the windows version of msconvert.
+The script is designed to work with the Windows version of msconvert.

 The recalibrated .mgf files from this script may then be used as input for a crosslinking MS search with [xiSEARCH](https://github.com/Rappsilber-Laboratory/XiSearch).

 If you use this preprocessing script, please cite [Lenz *et al.*, Nat.
 Comm.
 2021](https://www.nature.com/articles/s41467-021-23666-z).

-Requirements:
+#### Requirements:
 - [ProteoWizard MSconvert](https://proteowizard.sourceforge.io/index.html)
 - Seaborn
 - Pandas

-Before using, edit the path to MSconvert in config.py
+#### Usage:

-Usage:
+Before usage, edit config.py to include the path to msconvert.exe.

-create a directory with the following structure (this directory tree is not required, it's just to make the paths in the command clearer):
+Create a directory with the following structure (this directory tree is not required, it's just to make the paths in the command clearer):

     Top
     |